1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

  - Promoted ¨Soda Baths¨[^22]
  - Suggested plow depth of 1 meter instead of around 20cm.[^23]
 	 - Yielded no crops???[^24]
- - Greben(the leader of zootechnical wing of Lysenkoism) acquired ¨dead souls¨[
+ - Greben(the leader of zootechnical wing of Lysenkoism) acquired ¨dead souls¨[^25]
-	 -
+	 - One such was Ivanov which he repainted as a Lysenkoist[^26]
 #### Secondary Effects
  - Cybernetics remained underground until 1955[^5]
  - Declared Einstein relativity theory, Bohr complementary principle and Pauling theory of resonance were declared reactionary[^6]